nus-cs2103-AY2122S1/ip/docs/README.md

 2. Download the latest `.jar` from [here].
 3. Move the file to the desired path as the home folder for your Misaki.
 4. Right-click the file and open the app.
-5. Try entering help and other commands.
+5. Try entering help and list commands.
 You should see a similar GUI as below. 🌷

 ![Image of ](Ui.png)